apolloraines/SAIQL-CE/INVESTORS.md

 | **LTGPU** | GPU acceleration | CUDA-native LoreToken processing |
 | **LTRAM** | Hot data store | Sub-millisecond access, deterministic eviction |

-**None of this exists elsewhere.** Oracle, AWS, and Microsoft would need years to replicate—and they're not even trying.
+**None of this exists elsewhere.** These technologies took years to develop and are purpose-built for AI workloads from the ground up.

 ---